beasiteri/would-you-rather/README.md

-# "Would you reather" app - Udacity Learning Project
+# "Would you rather" app - Udacity Learning Project

 ## About Project